exercism/rust/concepts/fold/about.md

 [`fold`][fold] takes in an iterator and optionally applies the results of processing each item to an accumulator, returning the accumulator.

 Each iteration of `fold` takes two arguments.
 The first is an initial value for the accumulator.
 The second is a closure which itself takes two arguments: the accumulator and an item.
-The closure returns the accumulator to either be passed into the next `fold` iteration, or returned as the result once every item in the iterator has been consumed.
+The closure's return value is the subsequent value of the accumulator.
+Once the iterator drains, the final value of the accumulator is returned.

 `fold` can be used when it is desired to transform a collection into a single value.
 For example, if the sum of all even-numbers is desired